 The migration cost models that survive review share three traits.
 They are built on real inventory, they make ownership explicit, and they document assumptions clearly enough that Finance can test them.

-Many models collapse because they are built too early and too abstract.
+Many models collapse because they are built too early and too abstractly.
 They rely on averages, idealized architectures, or pricing calculators without context.
 As soon as workloads start moving, those assumptions stop holding.

 When Finance asks simple questions — “Which workloads drive this increase?” or “What happens if cutover slips by a month?” — the model cannot answer without a rewrite.
 That is usually where trust breaks down.